pcfreak30/gutenberg-starter-blocks/README.md

 npm run watch
 ```

-The `build` command will transpile your JS included in the *blocks/* folder, and send it
+The `build` command will compile the SCSS and JS included in the *blocks/* folder, and send
-to the *dist/* folder.
+it to the *dist/* folder.
 The `watch` command will sit in the terminal and wait for files to
 change, then run the `build` script.

 **OR, you could just ignore all this transpiling jazz.
 If all your users run a modern
 browser, there's no need for it.**

 So instead, open up *gutenberg-starter-blocks.php* (or whatever you've renamed it to), and
-set the $js_compatibilty property to `false`.
+set the $use_node property to `false`.
 And then forget about it!
 The only handy
 thing you'll lose is automatic cache busting, as the transpilation script also does a
 version bump - but you can manually set this by updating the version number of your plugin.

+## Blocks Included

+### Simple Block

+An image with title, caption, and descriptive text.